thomasstrassmann/all-about-bass/README.md

 ### Features for the future
 The following features would be ideas for further development...
-* Playing Tips page for beginners and advanced players (resource hub of the newsletter)
+* Playing tips page for beginners and advanced players (resource hub of the newsletter)
 * Community area with a forum and a bass encyclopedia
 * search function

 ## Testing
----

 The page and its functionality was tested manually.
 This was done primarily using Chrome DevTools (Lighthouse), as well as the website http://www.responsinator.com/.
 These were especially helpful to check layout, design and structure.
 The most persistent bug was that the background image of the hero section and the associated filter effect was not visible on mobile devices.
 After many fix attempts it was clear that this was related to GitHub Pages.
 An absolute URL as value could finally fix the bug.

 Furthermore, the W3C Validator (jigsaw) was used to ensure that all HTML pages and the CSS file are valid.
 Hardly any errors were found.
 The only notable ones were a few block elements that slipped into p-tags and the obsolete frameborder attribute of the iframes that was replaced with css and the border property.